molofsky/Saturated_Arithmetic/README.md

 # Saturated_Arithmetic
-A function to saturate arithmetic for n bit numbers
+A set of functions to saturate arithmetic for n bit numbers